 What is normal sleep?

-The normal amount of sleep varies depending on the age of your child.
+The normal amount of sleep varies depending on your child's age.

 6 to 12 months